Generic name: ombitasvir, paritaprevir, and ritonavir [ om-BIT-as-vir, PAR-i-TA-pre-vir, and-ri-TOE-na-vir ]

 How should I take Technivie?

-Before you start treatment with Technivie, your doctor may perform tests to make sure you do not have conditions that would prevent you from safely using this medicine.
+Your doctor will perform blood tests to make sure you do not have conditions that would prevent you from safely using Technivie.

 Technivie is usually taken for 12 weeks.
 Follow all directions on your prescription label.
-Do not take Technivie in larger or smaller amounts or for longer than recommended.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Take 2 tablets at the same time every morning with food.